CaptainN/meteor-react-starter/readme.md

 Meteor React Starter
 ====================

 This is my starter.
-It contains all the necessary components to acheive the desired feature set, with some boilerplate to implement those settings.
+It contains all the necessary components to achieve the desired feature set, with some boilerplate to implement those settings.

+It also demonstrates how to use and set up [NPDev:Collections](https://github.com/CaptainN/npdev-collections), and easy way to create and wire up offline-first collections with transparent SSR and data over methods.

 Features
 --------